dbackenroth/HWadmiX/README.md

+# HWadmix

 Tests of Hardy-Weinberg equilibrium for X-linked markers in the presence of sex-biased admixture

-Described in paper to be submitted:

-Daniel Backenroth and Shai Carmi, A test for Hardy-Weinberg equilibrium on the X chromosome for sex-biased admixed populations
+Citation: Daniel Backenroth and Shai Carmi, A test for Hardy-Weinberg equilibrium on the X chromosome for sex-biased admixed populations

-Install in R with the following commands:

-library(devtools)
-install_github("dbackenroth/HWadmix")
+## Installation

+Requires R and the devtools library.
+Use the commands `library(devtools)` and `install_github("dbackenroth/HWadmix")`.